 - Reinstall the radiator cap.

 - Start the engine.
-If the engine doesn't start at the first try, wait 15 seconds, and try again.
+If the engine doesn’t start on the first try, wait 15 seconds, and try again.

 - Turned the heat on.
 Make sure it is set to HOT setting even if it is summer.